lewagon/dotfiles/01-Ruby/02-Flow-Array/02-Simple-looping/README.md

 ## Specs

-- Write a method in ruby that computes the sum of the integers between a min value and a max value (min and max included).
+- Write a method in Ruby that computes the sum of the integers between a min value and a max value (min and max included).
 - If the min value is greater than the max value, it should return `-1`
 - You should implement the two simple versions at least, using `for..end` and `while..end` structures.